S.M.A.R.T. Parameters and Early Signs of a Failing Hard Disk

 This article talks about tools to use and parameters to check for to prevent accidental data loss due to hard drive failure.
 S.M.A.R.T. (or simply SMART) is a monitoring system built into most modern hard drives.
 S.M.A.R.T. stands for Self-Monitoring, Analysis and Reporting Technology.
 The technology helps detect various reliability problems at an early stage, giving warning signs well in advance before the hard drive fails.
 By reading (and interpreting) the indicators, the user can prevent data loss by replacing the disk before the crash occurs.
 But what S.M.A.R.T. flags should we look at?
 There are dozens available!

 Before you begin, you’ll need a tool to read the many S.M.A.R.T. parameters available in your hard drive.
-There are many free tools that can display and decode the many available S.M.A.R.T. parameters.
+There are many free tools (as CrystalDiskInfo) that can display and decode the many available S.M.A.R.T. parameters.

 With so many different parameters available, which ones give a warning sign?
 This is not an easy question to answer, as different manufacturers support different subsets of reporting variables.
 In addition, raw values you see in the rightmost column are vendor-specific, meaning nothing before they are decoded.
 However, there are some parameters that are supported by most manufacturers (for example AData, PQI, Transcend).